SiddheshP1996/SiddheshP1996/README.md

   <section class="container about-me">
     <h2 align="center">ABOUT ME</h2>
     <p align="center"> <strong>🌱 Welcome to My GitHub Profile! 🌱</strong></p><br>
-    <p>This is my abstract as a dynamic web developer with expertise in WordPress, Python, Django, Java, and SQL.
-Currently a Web Developer Intern at The Impact Engine, specialized in building responsive and high-performing web applications.
-Proficient in modern technologies like React.js, Node.js, Express.js, and Bootstrap, my GitHub portfolio showcases a strong commitment to innovation and hands-on problem-solving.
+    <p>This is my abstract as a dynamic 💻Web Developer with expertise in 📑WordPress, 🐍Python, Django, Java, and 🗂️SQL.
+Currently a 💻Web Developer Intern at The Impact Engine, specialized in building responsive and high-performing web applications. </p> <br>
+    <p>Proficient in modern technologies like React.js, Node.js, Express.js, and Bootstrap, my GitHub portfolio showcases a strong commitment to innovation and hands-on problem-solving.
 With a solid foundation in computing and a passion for continuous learning & is equipped to drive impactful software solutions.</p> <br>
     <p>🚀 Besides my love for coding, I'm a lifelong learner who enjoys staying up-to-date with the latest advancements in technology.
 With a keen interest in history, travel, and fitness.
 I strive to broaden my horizons beyond the realms of software building, data processing and data analysis.
     </p>
   </section>